Bayesian optimization of non-classical optomechanical correlations: Optimization results

 The maximum achievable two-mode squeezing $\gensqz$ is dependent on the reheating rate $\reheatrate$ ~\cite{Rakhubovsky2018}.
-This is illustrated in~\figref{fig:CompFixedWithOptimTheo}, which presents the squeezing level (in dB) level achieved by optimising $\coupling$ and $\pulsedur$ for specific bath temperatures over a wide range.
-The relationship of $\gensqz$ to $\reheatrate$ is also plotted for three fixed $\coupling, \pulsedur$ combinations, with the amplitude at maximum $\ampgain = \ampgainlimit$ in each case.
-The required pulse parameters to achieve this maximum squeezing also vary with the reheating rate.
-The optimal values for $\coupling$ and $\pulsedur$ for the different values of $\reheatrate$ were found using Bayesian optimisation (BO).
+This is illustrated in~\figref{fig:CompFixedWithOptimTheo}, which shows the squeezing level achieved by optimizing $\coupling$ and $\pulsedur$ for specific bath temperatures over a wide range.
+The relationship of $\gensqz$ to $\reheatrate$ is also plotted for three fixed $\coupling, \pulsedur$ combinations, with the amplitude gain at maximum $\ampgain = \ampgainlimit$ in each case.
+State-of-the-art experiments experience reheating in the range $\reheatrate \approx 10^{-1} \optdamp$.
+In this region maximizing two-mode squeezing requires a specific combination of $\coupling$ and $\pulsedur$ that strongly depends on the reheating rate of the mechanical oscillator.

-At lower temperatures the squeezing process is adiabatic and a long pulse is most effective, whereas at higher temperatures greater coupling is required to achieve maximal $\gensqz$.
-Reheating rates where the squeezing process is adiabatically driven are not achievable in the lab~\cite{delic_cooling_2020,sommer_strong_2020}.
-Current experimental setups can achieve reheating rates as low $\reheatrate=0.063 \optdamp$~\cite{delic_cooling_2020}, which is in the region where gradient of $\gensqz$ with respect to $\reheatrate$ is at its steepest.
-This is also the region where the squeezing level is most sensitive to pulse parameter values $\coupling$ and $\pulsedur$.
-This relationship is further examined in \secref{sec:local_traps}.
+At lower temperatures the squeezing process is adiabatic and hence a long pulse is most effective, and we find the maximum squeezing $\gensqz$ is determined by the upper bound of the pulse duration $\optdamp \pulsedur \leq 100$.
+At the higher temperatures, greater coupling is required to achieve maximal $\gensqz$ and optimal values for coupling strength approach the limit $\coupling / \optdamp \leq 2$.

+Reheating rates $\reheatrate \lesssim 10^{-4} \optdamp$ where the squeezing process is practically not influenced by thermal noise are not achievable in the lab~\cite{delic_cooling_2020,delosriossommer_strong_2021}.
+Current experimental setups can achieve reheating rates as low $\reheatrate=0.063 \optdamp$~\cite{delic_cooling_2020}, where we see a strong relationship between $\gensqz$ and $\reheatrate$.
+In this reheating region the squeezing level is also most sensitive to pulse parameter values $\coupling$ and $\pulsedur$ (further examined in \appxref{sec:local_traps}).

+Due to the sensitivity of two-mode squeezing to the reheating rate in the experimentally relevant heating range, if the environmental parameters ($\gamma, n\s{th}$) in an experiment attempting to drive and measure two-mode squeezing differ from the ones used to theoretically determine the pulse parameters, maximum possible squeezing will not be achieved.
+Theory-blind optimization could be used to determine the correct pulse parameter values to reach maximal two-mode squeezing levels.